 1. Launch Your Community Platform

-The folks at Parkbench then take this information and use it to put the finishing touches on your platform, which automatically connects to local news and deal sources aggregating the most up-to-date information on events, local happenings, and community developments.
+Your site then automatically connects to local news and deal sources, which aggregate the most up-to-date information on events, local happenings, and community developments.

 This hyperlocal platform serves as the hub of your Parkbench referral generation wheel; it’s a place prospects can go to see what’s happening around them, and more importantly, to learn exciting things about their local community and hear from its most influential business owners.